spewil/spewil.github.io/phd/thesis.md

 #### Questions

+- In a behavioral experiment, how can you disentangle system identification/estimation and control?
+Is suboptimality due to one or the other?
 - How does the observation mapping relate to the latent state covariance?
 The task state covariance?
 - How do we formalize this into a probabilistic graphical model?
 Why would we?
     - Would this make it easier to reason about what the goals are?